labelinstitute/Networks-consensus/README.md

 - This repository is intended solely for review purposes and cannot be reused or repurposed without explicit written permission from the author.

 ### Duration of Public Access
-This repository will remain public until the peer review process is complete.
-Upon completion, the repository may either:
+This repository will remain permanently public once the paper is accpeted for publication and the software will be released under an appropriate license.
-- Be made private again, or
-- Be released under an appropriate license following the publication of the associated research.

 ### Contact Information
 For inquiries or permissions, please contact: [Isabelle Brocas](mailto:brocas@usc.edu)